Hapoel Tel Aviv B.C.: Rivalry with Maccabi Tel Aviv

 For years Hapoel and Maccabi Tel Aviv were considered the top two clubs of Israeli basketball.
 The Local derby matches between the two teams were always considered to be the most prestigious games in Israeli sports, and ones which led to a bitter atmosphere between fans of both clubs, often resulting in acts of mutual violence and hooliganism.

 The tension between both clubs reached its peak in the 1980s.
 During this era they met for several times in the league's play-off finals and state cup finals.
 Probably the most famous meeting came in the best-of-three League Championship Finals in April 1985.
 Hapoel Tel Aviv won the first game in convincing fashion, leading by as much as 25 points late in the second half.
 Mike Largey always played well against Maccabi Tel Aviv, having beaten them five times in the four years that he played for Hapoel Tel Aviv.
 Prior to his arrival, Hapoel Tel Aviv had not beaten Maccabi Tel Aviv in 17 straight games.
 The Hapoel Tel Aviv fans were very confident that this was their year to win the League Championship.
 The second game started with Largey picking up where he left off from the first game.
 Then, towards the beginning of the second half, after play had stopped for a loose ball foul, Maccabi Tel Aviv's Motti Aroesti shoved his hand into the face of Largey.
 Largey responded immediately and threw Aroesti to the ground.
 Afterward, both players were ejected from the game and were automatically suspended from playing in Game 3.
 Largey was far more valuable to Hapoel Tel Aviv then Aroesti was to Maccabi Tel Aviv and, not surprisingly, Maccabi Tel Aviv went on to win Games 2 and 3.
 To this day, most Hapoel Tel Aviv fans are convinced that Maccabi Tel Aviv planned this provocation as a way to deal with its nemesis.
 These matches are still regarded as of the most exciting in Israeli basketball history.

-During the years as Maccabi Tel Aviv strengthened its dominance in Israeli basketball and its status as the almost-eternal champions, "Hapoel" fans accused their rival's management of various wrongful doing, including offering bribes to referees, signing contracts with rival players during the regular season and playoff series, and receiving exaggerated funds from state television for broadcasting rights.
-These accusations have never been proven true.
-With the decline of "Hapoel" in recent years the matches between both clubs became somewhat one-sided.
+During the years as Maccabi Tel Aviv strengthened its dominance in Israeli basketball and its status as the almost-eternal champions, "Hapoel" fans accused their rival's management of various wrongful doing.